-If you live in your home for the long haul you will get your investment back in many ways.
+It's a question we get all the time at Gravina's.
+When am I going to get my money back for buying new windows for my home?
+The short answer is no one knows.
+If you live in your home for the long haul, you will get your investment back in many ways.
 Increased comfort, better energy savings, and bragging rights in the neighborhood with pretty new windows.
-But how do you know when they need to be replaced and if you do replace them will it add value to your home?
+But how do you know when windows need to be replaced and if you do replace them will it add value to your home?
 I've read various sites and have come across many that claim window replacement increases the value of a home.
 One of the sites even said that replacing your windows could enhance the value of your home by 20%.
 That's adding $40,000 to a $450,000 house.
 What?
-This website was exaggerating, but I did conclude that replacement windows do, in fact, increase the value to your home.
+This website was exaggerating, but I did conclude that replacement windows do, in fact, increase the value of your home.
 Especially in the hot real estate market in Colorado.

 On average, a house may lose around 30% of its heating energy through its windows.
 Often, the heat that is circulating through a home can be lost through poor insulation and older, degraded windows and doors.
 Modern replacement windows are insulated and have specific energy ratings, so the homeowner knows just how much insulation to expect out of their investment.
 The energy-star ratings take into account the window frame, panes of glass, and their ability to resist air leakage and prevent heat loss.
 When you buy energy efficient replacement windows, you immediately save money because the energy savings alone make your home more valuable.

-I also decided to ask around the office to get the opinions of who I would call "window experts."
+I decided to ask around the office to get the opinions of who I would call "window experts."
 Here is what our window experts say about the value of replacement windows.

 If you spend $10,000 on replacement windows and decide to sell your home, you are likely to get about 70% of that back.
 It would be unreasonable to increase your home's price by $10,000 if you decide to sell.
 But you could tack on an extra $7000 to your selling price.

 Say you spend $4,000 on heating and cooling costs every year.
 If you replace your windows with more energy efficient window, you will likely save about 20% on your heating and cooling bill.
 That is $800 back in your pocket.
-Essentially, that is like saying that you will have repurchased your windows in 5 years by replacing your windows.
+Mostly, that is like saying that you will have repurchased your windows in 5 years by replacing your windows.